fraireisaac1/wbla-3pm-es/myles_readme.md

   dropdown.style.display = "block";
 }
 ```

-Bootstrap has built in functionality for the dropdown, so I did not have to do much for it.

 This allows the dropdown text on the navbar to be set to the username of the account that the user has logged in with.